Exabel/api/exabel/graph/doc/entities.rst

 Delete entity
 -------------

-..  note:: **All** relationships and time series for this entity will also be deleted.
+..  note:: **All** relationships and time series for this entity will also be deleted!

+..  http:delete:: /v1/entityTypes/{entityTypeId}/entities/{entityId}

 ..  http:example:: curl wget python-requests